thejamesnick/todo-list-app/README.md

 # todo-list-app
-A Simple ToDo List application
+A Simple ToDo List application built with HTML, CSS and JavaScript.

+## Features

+- Add new tasks
+- Mark tasks as completed
+- Delete tasks